eliranwong/UniqueBible/README.md

-# News - Study the Bible with ChatGPT
+# New - Study the Bible with ChatGPT

 Read more at https://github.com/eliranwong/UniqueBible/wiki/Bible-Chat-with-ChatGPT-API